Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Paeonia Suffruticosa

 Tree peony root bark has multiple benefits for acne-prone skin.
-Cooling the blood and clearing liver fire, this herb helps to dispel the blood stagnation and heat behind inflammation and breakouts.
-Draining pus and reducing swelling, it targets deep, stubborn nodules by promoting blood circulation.
+With its cooling properties, this herb helps to dispel the blood stagnation and heat behind inflammation and breakouts and is particularly good at targeting deep, stubborn bumps.

 Zhi Zi